danielp2797/Volume-control-with-Arduino/README.md

 ![](/ultrasonic_controller/circuit_diagram.png)

 ## Set up steps.
-Due to the middle complexity of the project, I assume that you understand the basics of Python and Arduino, so I will avoid the part of software installation.
+Due to the medium complexity of the project, I assume that you understand the basics of Python and Arduino, so I will avoid the part of software installation.

 1. Follow the circuit diagram to build the circuit.
 2. Send the ultrasonic_controller.ino to the Arduino device.